tjfontaine/cloudnative/distributed-systems-management/container-orchestration/oke/creating-bastions.md

 4. Create a compute instance which will be your bastion instance in the public subnet of OKE's VCN.
 While creating the bastion instance, ensure that you add the public SSH key that will let you log in to the bastion instance.

-The image below shows an instance called bastion in the public subnet, "Bastion PUBLIC SUB1" in one of the availability domains (AD-1):
+The image below shows an instance called `bastion` in the public subnet, Bastion in one of the availability domains (AD-2):

 ![Bastion subnet](images/bastion05.png)